Azure/iot-operations-sdks/doc/dev/adr/0001-generalized-topic-tokens.md

     (`/`, `+`, and `#`).
 Do we want to loosten our definition to support this?
 -   Do we want to include common/recommended topic tokens (e.g. `{clientId}`) as defaults that the library provides (but can be overridden)?
+-   The prior specification uses the prefix `ex:` to distinguish user-provided tokens, where the user-provided value map only includes the portion of the names following the prefix.
+Should this be supported at the protocol level, and if so, how (which may be language-specific)?

 ## References